-All references in the Certificate to Group Policy number will change to G60100 for Life insurance, H60101 for Disability insurance and H60200 for Critical illness insurance.
+All references in the Certificate to the Group Policy will change to G60100 for Life insurance, H60101 for Disability insurance and H60200 for Critical illness insurance.

 Change to policyholder

 All references to "HSBC Bank Canada" are deleted and replaced with "Royal Bank of Canada".